christianhermann/Trainingsplan_app/docs/app-overview.md

 It supports weekly frequency templates from 2x to 6x.
 Each workout row is centered on practical training data such as weight, reps per normal set, rep-out target, set goal, reps on last set, video, and notes.

-## Main entities

-Primary lifts in the workbook are Squat, Bankdruecken, Deadlift, and Schulterdruecken.
-Auxiliary lifts include Leg Press, Wider Stance Squat, DB Bench, Incline DB Press, Trap Bar Deadlift, and DB Schulterdruecken.
-The workbook also includes additional accessory-style entries such as Latzug, Rudern, T-Bar Rudern, Bizeps Curls, and Trizeps Extension.

 ## App screens